xenit-eu/docker-tomcat/README.md

 Release builds are produced by [Travis](https://travis-ci.org/xenit-eu/) driving Gradle from a `.travis.yml` file.

-To build a local version of the _tomcat_ image:
+To build a local version of the _tomcat_ images:

 ```
 ./gradlew buildDockerImage